sagemath/trac_to_gh/Issue 9218.md

 # Issue 9218: add a finance chapter to the sage reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9218

 Original creator: was